 — Co-Founder and Executive Producer

 IVÁN-DANIEL ESPINOSA is a Latino dance choreographer and academic scholar primarily working in performance, installation and Butoh.
 Iván-Daniel is currently a PhD Candidate in Theatre and Performance Studies at the University of Colorado-Boulder.
 He also holds a Master of Arts degree in Performance Studies from Tisch School of the Arts at New York University (NYU).
-Iván-Daniel has presented his ecology-themed artwork nationwide at venues such as the world-renowned La MaMa Experimental Theatre in New York City, the Seattle International Butoh Festival, the Seattle ARTS IN NATURE Festival, Houston Fringe Festival and at numerous academic forums including the City University of New York (CUNY) Graduate Center's BUTOH NEXT Symposium, UCLA Center for Performance Studies Conference, Goddard College M.F.A in Interdisciplinary Arts Residency Program, York (Toronto) University’s Imagining Differently: Research-Creation Practices in Urgent Times conference, Mid-America Theatre Conference (MATC), College Art Association (CAA) conference, and the Boulder Museum of Contemporary Art.
-Iván-Daniel’s recent multimedia dance installations exploring mycelium fungi networks and mycelium bioacoustics are at the forefront of interspecies performance, and Bio-Art and a chapter-length discussion about his artwork with fungi was featured in the Routledge publication by Dr. Angenette Spalink titled “Choreographing Dirt: Movement, Performance, and Ecology in the Anthropocene.”
+Iván-Daniel has performed his ecology-themed choreographies nationwide at venues such as the renowned La MaMa Experimental Theatre in New York City, the Seattle International Butoh Festival, the Seattle ARTS IN NATURE Festival, ROMAN SUSAN Art Foundation, Houston Fringe Festival, Boulder Museum of Contemporary Art (BMoCA), and The Dairy Arts Center in Colorado.
+He has also been invited to present lectures on his artwork at numerous academic forums including the 2019 BUTOH NEXT Symposium at CUNY Graduate Center in NYC, UCLA Center for Performance Studies Conference, Goddard College M.F.A in Interdisciplinary Arts Residency Program, Mid-America Theatre Conference (MATC), American Society for Theatre Research (ASTR), Association for Theatre in Higher Education (ATHE), and the Imagining Differently: Research-Creation Practices in Urgent Times conference at York University in Toronto.
+Iván-Daniel’s recent multimedia dance installations exploring mycelium fungi networks and mycelium bioacoustics have been cited in academic journals as innovative contributions to the emerging fields of Bio-Art and interspecies performance, and a chapter-length discussion about his artwork with fungi was published in the 2024 Routledge book by Dr. Angenette Spalink titled “Choreographing Dirt: Movement, Performance, and Ecology in the Anthropocene.

-Iván-Daniel's choreographic work and performance work are highly influenced by his extensive studies of Japanese Butoh.
-Since 2013, Iván-Daniel has studied and trained with many renowned Japanese Butoh master teachers from the senior generation of Butoh including Natsu Nakajima, Koichi and Hiroko Tamano, Saga Kobayashi, Semimaru and Dai Matsuoka of SANKAI JUKU, and Yuko Kaseki.
-He has also taken numerous workshops with many North American Butoh artists such as Sheri Brown of DAIPANbutoh, Diego Piñón of Butoh Ritual Mexicano, and Jacquelyn Marie Shannon.
-Iván-Daniel began his formative Butoh training with Seattle Butoh pioneer Joan Laage, who continues to serve as his foremost teacher and collaborator to this day.
-He is deeply grateful to Joan Laage for providing him with a continuous stream of inspiration and connection.
-Iván-Daniel has frequently collaborated with electroacoustic sound artists and avant-garde musicians, like TATSUYA NAKATANI, as well as with art-makers of various mediums, to create his multi-layered, sensorially immersive environments.
+Iván-Daniel's choreographic work and performances are based on his extensive studies of Japanese Butoh.
+Iván-Daniel began his Butoh training in 2014 and has studied with many renowned Japanese master teachers from the lineage of Butoh founder Tatsumi Hijikata including Natsu Nakajima, Saga Kobayashi, Koichi Tamano and Hiroko Tamano, Semimaru and Dai Matsuoka of SANKAI JUKU, and Moe Yamamoto of Kanazawa Butoh-Kan.
+He has also taken numerous workshops with many North American Butoh artists such as Diego Piñón of Butoh Ritual Mexicano, Sheri Brown of DAIPANbutoh, and Bruce Carloye’s Butoh-influenced Body of Movement practice.
+Iván-Daniel’s most formative Butoh training has been with Seattle Butoh pioneer Joan Laage, who continues to serve as his foremost teacher and collaborator to this day.
+He is deeply grateful to Joan Laage for providing him with a continuous stream of inspiration.
+In his work as a choreographer, Iván-Daniel has frequently collaborated with many electroacoustic sound artists and avant-garde musicians, like Japanese percussionist Tatsuya Nakatani and the NAKATANI GONG ORCHESTRA, as well as with art-makers of various mediums, to create his multi-layered, sensorially immersive performance environments.

 Robyn Bjornson